Learn Local SEO with Chaz Edwards

 While local lead generation was still in its earlier stages, Chaz Edwards had firsthand knowledge of the challenges of local search.
-He initially owned a locksmith and security company and experienced the problems of transitioning from offline to online marketing.
-As phone books and printed advertising fell out of vogue, Chaz dipped his toes into learning SEO so he could acquire more customers.
-Chaz became so successful at it that he decided to quit his day job, got into SEO full-time, and started teaching other local marketers his methods.
+As a small business owner since 1996, he experienced the problems of transitioning from offline to online marketing firsthand.
+As phone books and printed advertising fell out of vogue, Chaz was forced to learn SEO so his business could survive.
+Chaz saw how digital marketing was transforming traditional business marketing models and started helping other business owners gain more online visiblity.
+A new path was forged.

 Thinking Forward And Leading The Way In Local Search